Self esteem and assertiveness

 Name three positive people in your life.

 If you have low self-esteem, there might be people close to you who encourage the negative beliefs and opinions that you have about yourself.
-It is important to identify these people and take action to stop them from doing this, perhaps by becoming more assertive (see above) or by limiting how much time you spend with them.
+It is important to identify these people and take action to stop them from doing this, perhaps by becoming more assertive (see details on assertiveness later in this section) or by limiting how much time you spend with them.

 Identify anyone who may be negative in your life.